No products in the cart.

 In America, the CBD market is expected to grow to $22 billion by 2022.
 Farmers, retailers, pharmaceutical companies, among many others, are eager to cut through state-specific regulations that are impeding the mass sale of CBD products across the country.

-Meanwhile, with the legalization of recreational marijuana in 2016, products made with higher concentrations of THC are able to be sold in licensed stores across the state.
+With the legalization of recreational marijuana in 2016, products made with higher concentrations of THC are able to be sold in licensed stores across the state.
 CBD derived from marijuana plants is legal and regulated by the Massachusetts Cannabis Control Commission.

 A bill filed in June of 2019 with the Massachusetts House of Representatives aims to legalize food and other products made from CBD.
 If passed, this legislation will reverse the policy put forward by the state banning the sale or production of certain CBD products.